CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/index.rst

    - Describes configuring device configs via code.

 - :doc:`control-requests`
-   - Highlights using control requests to control the open and closed loop functionality of actuators such as the TalonFX.
+   - Highlights using control requests to control the output of actuators such as the TalonFX.

 - :doc:`status-signals`
    - Details using status signals to retrieve sensor data from devices.